Fun: The Final Requirement

 Whenever there is a month with five Fridays, the fifth Friday is Fun Friday!
 Our noon conference is transformed into a social gathering for residents and their families who enjoy a catered lunch, music, and games and toys for any children that attend.

 Twice a year, residents get the opportunity to go off-campus for their class retreat.
 While these retreats give residents the chance to discuss all aspects of the program as well as gain exposure to the various career paths, it is also expected that residents will let loose, have fun and relax.
 PGY-1s head to The Center for Courageous Kids, PGY-2s go to Berea and PGY-3s kick back at Woodford Reserve.

 The winter holiday season is twice as nice with the Holiday Luncheon and Holiday Party.
 Food, music and fun are prescribed at these festive events.

 Wait, isn't this an educational event?
 Right you are, but our residents kick it up a notch with this chairman's conference, Quiz Bowl.
 During Quiz Bowl, residents are given a chance to show their stuff game show-style to see who knows more in pediatric medicine - the residents or faculty.
-In the spring 2010 Quiz Bowl, residents won!
+As of 2013, the faculty are the reining champions!